devluencer-089/strikt-assertion-generator/README.md

 processed and compiled the generated assertions are omitted.
 The plugin adds the directory with the generated resources to the test compile classpath.

-If you refer not to use a gradle plugin, you can instead modify your `build.gradle` file to include the generated assertions on the test classpath:
+If you prefer not to use a gradle plugin, you can instead modify your `build.gradle` file to include the generated assertions on the test classpath:

 ```groovy